contaware/git-docs-notes/README.md

    If your really want to set it to something else:

-   - `true`:  LF to CRLF when checking out text files, when commiting text files CRLF -> LF
+   - `true`:  LF to CRLF when checking out text files, when committing text files CRLF -> LF.
-   - `input`: No conversion on checkout, when commiting text files CRLF -> LF
+   - `input`: No conversion on checkout, when committing text files CRLF -> LF.
-   - `false`: No conversion
+   - `false`: No conversion.

 3. By default the branch name for new repositories is `master` (can also be set by Windows installer), but `main` is getting more popular: